What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Three men eating ice cream in Dubrovnik, Croatia

 Croatian fare is delicious!
-The restaurants in Dubrovnik serve classics, like Balkan meat platters and local seafood specialties.
-We are highlighting a few of the best places to eat in Dubrovnik (and eating gelato is always a good idea during the summer season!).
+We are highlighting a few of the best places to eat in Dubrovnik (and gelato is always a good idea during the summer season!).

-An upscale Bosnian restaurant specializing in traditional Balkan meats, like meat platters, cevapi and burek.
-The establishment is tucked down an alleyway, the portions are large and place is simply charming!
+An upscale Bosnian restaurant specializing in traditional Balkan dishes like cevapi, burek and slow-cooked cuisine.
+It’s tucked down an alley, the portions are large and place is simply charming!

 Nautika

-One of the Michelin Guide mentioned restaurants, Nautika is an elegant eatery just outside the Pile Gate on the Dubrovnik West Harbour.
+One of the Michelin mentioned restaurants in Dubrovnik, Nautika is an elegant eatery just outside the Pile Gate.
 The dishes are inventive and well presented, creating a unique dining experience.

 Lucin Kantun

-Classic Croatian dishes with a modern flare, Lucin Kantun sits just slightly off the beaten track.
-Top recommended dishes are the Octopus Salad, Black Risotto and Tuna Steak.
-The restaurant does not take reservations, so get there early!
+Serving classic Croatian dishes with a modern flare, Lucin Kantun sits just slightly off the beaten track.
+Top dishes are the Octopus Salad, Black Risotto and Tuna Steak.

 Barba